alexicanesse/ChineseCheckers/README.md

 Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests to us.

+Note that while we already have certain standards in place, nothing is set in stone.
+If you have an issue with the way code is structured, with any libraries we are using, or with any processes involved with contributing, please bring it up.
+We welcome all feedback so we can make contributing to this project as painless as possible.

 ## License

 This project is licensed under the [GNU General Public License v3.0](LICENSE) Creative Commons License - see the [LICENSE](LICENSE) file for details

+[tl;dr](https://tldrlegal.com/license/gnu-lesser-general-public-license-v3-(lgpl-3)#summary) This license is mainly applied to libraries.
+You may copy, distribute and modify the software provided that modifications are described and licensed for free under LGPL.
+Derivatives works (including modifications or anything statically linked to the library) can only be redistributed under LGPL, but applications that use the library don't have to be.

 ## Acknowledgments